How to Make Mint Julep Family Friendly

 This classic drink has more than one “classic” recipe.
-There’s the Classic Mint Julep, The Southern Mint Julep and even a Champagne Mint Julep.
+There’s the Classic Mint Julep – The Southern Mint Julep – and even a Champagne Mint Julep.
 There are dozens of recipes on the internet and Pinterest to find one you might want to make.

 At first I thought it just doesn’t seem right to remake this classic drink that originally is served at the Kentucky Derby.
 It’s almost a crime that the alcohol in this minty sweet drink keeps it from being family friendly.

 I always like to make drinks that are non-alcoholic so the kids can also enjoy something different.
-We can enjoy this Mint Julep with all its sweetness and minty flavor, eliminate the strong Bourbon and add a hint of healthy.
+We can enjoy this Mint Julep with all its sweetness and minty flavor.
+Just eliminate the strong Bourbon, and add a hint of healthy.
 I can hear you all now asking why ‘healthy?’ in a drink.
 Adding a little fresh ginger in with the mint when making the mint syrup somehow gives this makeover the strength it needs.

 You can then add in either ginger ale or if you like lemon lime flavor you can add in sprite or 7-Up.
 By adding the soda it will give you a sparkling type drink.
 If you do not want a sparkling drink you can use iced tea, lemonade or limeade concentrates (there’s a Disney version that uses concentrate).
 Any of these options will be delicious, just choose your favorite.Print